WilliamTjonndal/IT3212/assignment2/Group 25.md

 We selected the parameters of the LBP function to improve the categorization for the image of mona lisa, which is why it's categories seem more accurate than for the brick wall or the landscape.

 To receive better results, we would perform a discrete fourier transform on the images, reducing noise.
-We would also vary the parameters, the amount of neighbours and the radius, based on the dataset,\.
+We would also vary the parameters, the amount of neighbours and the radius, based on the dataset.
 This is so the LBP pixel value categories fit better for all images in the dataset instead of maximising quality for one of them.